jeffreycwitt/pl339/docs/10-beyond-the-book.md

 > "Whenever logical processes of thought are employed--that is, whenever thought for a time runs along an accepted groove--there is an opportunity for the machine." <span class="citation" data-reading="JNA89KWB=>p.
 12" data-annotation="https://hyp.is/vFsF_NWmEe-f3SOkFIOwkQ/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Bush_1945_As_We_May_Think.pdf"/>

-Bush sees this outsourcing (what McLuhan calls the "extensions of man") as a way to free the brain for "creative cognitive acts" in contradistinction from "repetitive tasks", perhaps precisely the routine or repetition that was so highly valued by a purely oral culture.
+Bush sees this outsourcing (what McLuhan calls the "extensions of man") as a way to free the brain for "creative cognitive acts" in contradistinction from "repetitive tasks".
+From Socrates perspective, perhaps there is something valuable about the routine or repetition which explains why it was so highly valued by a purely oral culture; perhaps there is something valuable here that something Bush has overlooked.

 Note 2: Here we should also keep in mind that the new way of thinking about texts is possible for Bush because he is able to perform precisely the kind of abstraction Shannon pushes us towards.
 (Bush was Shannon's teacher at MIT after all, and they were very much breathing the same intellectual air).
 While most of us may think of a text as something with a physical appearance, Bush want us to see it as "visually encoded" information: as such, if this information could be re-encoded in other types of matter it could be subject to automatic manipulation.

-In this respect, we can see him complaining of an inhibitor to progress that is similar to the concern we have looked already, namely the "visual encoding of scholarly information": the imprecise and ambiguous redundancies in the print layout of a text that make communication slow and transmission difficult.
+In this respect, we can see him complaining about an obstacle to progress that is similar to the concern we have looked already, namely the "visual encoding of scholarly information": the imprecise and ambiguous redundancies in the print layout of a text that make communication slow and transmission difficult.
 He writes:

 > "Progress is inhibited by the exceedingly crude way in which mathematicians express their relationships.
 They imply a symbolism which grew like Topsy and has little consistency; a strange fact in that most logical field." <span class="citation" data-reading="JNA89KWB=>12" data-annotation="https://hyp.is/1wzjotWmEe-63ddJSgstNg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Bush_1945_As_We_May_Think.pdf"/>